taupirho/read-big-file-with-python/README.md

 # read-big-file-with-python
-Part 1 of a case study in reading a big (21GB) text file using C, Python, PYSPARK and Spark-Scala.
+The first of a three part case study in reading a big (21GB) text file using C, Python, PYSPARK and Spark-Scala.
 This part deals with a comparison between using a C and python program.

 A lot of the work I do is dealing with large'ish data files from external data providers and